Setting Up a Single-Member LLC

 Single-Member Limited Liability Companies vs. Sole Proprietorships

 Two of the most popular options for starting a business as a sole owner are forming an SMLLC or operating as a sole proprietor.
 A sole proprietorship would let you get started immediately without filing any paperwork.
-But that convenience comes with a substantial disadvantage: the sole proprietor has personal liability for everything.
-And your personal assets can be confiscated to help pay for your business debts if something goes wrong, such as the business being sued.
+But that convenience comes with a substantial disadvantage: the sole proprietor has personal liability for everything the business does.
+Your personal assets can be confiscated to help pay for your business debts if something goes wrong, such as the business being sued.

 Starting an SMLLC requires a little more paperwork at the outset, but it gives you personal asset protection (in most cases).
 As the only member of the SMLLC, you still have the autonomy to call the shots — just with more liability protection.
 It’s why many entrepreneurs decide they need an LLC.